geoconcerns/new-repository/README.md

 ## Thanks

-This VM is a modified version of [curation-concerns-vagrant](https://github.com/projecthydra-labs/curation-concerns-vagrant).
+The GeoConcerns VM is a modified version of [curation-concerns-vagrant](https://github.com/projecthydra-labs/curation-concerns-vagrant).
 Thanks to @escowles and the other contributors to that project.
+The GeoServer VM is is the work of @drh-stanford and members of the Stanford University Libraries.